Adaptive Sensing beyond Non-Adaptive Information Limits: End-to-End Co-Design of Geometry, Policy, and Inference: A hierarchy of relaxations

-\paragraph{Dichotomy at the exact-DP branch point.} The dominant approach in modern reinforcement learning is to parametrize the policy $\pi_\theta$ (or the action-value $Q_\theta$) with a neural network and optimize it by policy gradient, $Q$-learning, or actor--critic~\cite{hausknecht2015deep, zhong2018deep}. \emph{We do not pursue this branch in the present paper, though we do not rule it out for future work.} The reason is a well-documented pathology: an expressive NN policy can absorb the training signal and compensate for a poor $\bc$ by investing in policy complexity, leaving $\bc$ near its initialization.
+\paragraph*{Dichotomy at the exact-DP branch point.} Our co-design framework evidently exhibits strong affinity towards reinforcement learning (RL), which may be directly leveraged to replace the inner Bellman recursion.
+The dominant approach in modern RL is to parametrize the policy $\pi_\theta$ (or the action-value $Q_\theta$) with a neural network and optimize it by policy gradient, $Q$-learning, or actor--critic~\cite{hausknecht2015deep, zhong2018deep}. \emph{We do not pursue this branch in the present paper, though we do not rule it out for future work.} The reason is a well-documented pathology: an over-expressive neural-network (NN) policy can absorb the training signal and compensate for a poor $\bc$ by investing in policy complexity, leaving $\bc$ near its initialization.
 The outer loop converges to a \emph{hardware-light} fixed point that looks good in simulation but relies on a near-trivial $\bc$ hard to justify as a physical design.
-Known countermeasures partially mitigate the risk but do not yet admit the clean sharp-max differentiable-DP gradient our framework exploits: capacity control on $\pi_\theta$ (bottleneck width, weight decay, dropout); two-timescale updates with $\bc$ stepped on a faster clock than $\theta$; warm-starts from one of the prescribed inner rules below (rungs 3--4); and auxiliary regularizers penalizing hardware-null geometries.
-We flag the combination of these remedies as a plausible path to extending joint-$(\bc, \pi)$ to expressive NN policies in future work, and correspondingly exclude NN-parametrized policies from the hierarchy below on a \emph{provisional} rather than principled basis.
+Known countermeasures partially mitigate the risk but do not yet admit the clean sharp-max differentiable-DP gradient our framework exploits: capacity control on $\pi_\theta$ (bottleneck width, weight decay, dropout); two-timescale updates with $\bc$ stepped on a faster clock than $\theta$; warm-starts from a prescribed inner rule (such as rungs 3--4); and auxiliary regularizers penalizing hardware-null geometries.
+We flag the combination of these remedies as a plausible path to extending joint-$(\bc, \pi)$ to expressive NN policies in future work, and correspondingly exclude NN-parametrized policies from our relaxation ladder on a \emph{provisional} rather than principled basis.

-\paragraph{The plausible-policy cascade (our path).} The alternative, which we pursue, is to \emph{prescribe} $\pi$ in closed form as a \emph{plausibly Bellman-optimal} rule at the affordable level of fidelity, and to focus the optimization machinery on $\bc$.
-Each rule is a closed-form $\argmax$ over sensor parameters given a belief summary, chosen as a principled heuristic that approximates the Bellman optimum at its feasibility ceiling; the outer loop then moves $\bc$.
-The hierarchy is a \emph{cascade}: each rung is triggered by the previous becoming intractable.